 So let’s all do our part to make Halloween great again!
 And by “great” I mean HEALTHIER.

 So knowing that every house wont be a free-for-all-book-extravaganza, lets talk about some better candy options with real food ingredients.
-Check it out – some of these are new as of this year.
 Also scroll down for some non-food goodies that kids will totally get excited about.
 Promise!

 Better Candy Options

 First up, it’s important to choose organic and/or non-GMO candy because the sugar in most processed foods comes from GMO sugar beets.
 And GMO crops are sprayed with Roundup – an herbicide linked to cancer and a host of other health problems like hypertension, stroke, diabetes, obesity, metabolism disorder, Alzheimer’s, Parkinson’s, MS, autism, IBS, acute kidney failure, cancers of the thyroid, liver, bladder, pancreas, kidney and leukemia…to name a few.

 And while we are being honest, it’s important to remember just because we are doling out “organic” candy, it doesn’t necessarily make it less sugary, it just makes it free of health compromising nasties.
 But at the end of the day candy is still candy.
 However, there are definitely some better options so lets dish!